 - Around 350 B.C., Aristotle spoke of a special period in 40-year-old women when they can no longer bear children.

 - The term “menopause” was introduced by the French doctor Charles Pierre Louis de Gardan in 1821.

-- in 2001, the film “Menopause: The Musical” was released, in which there are 25 humorous songs that in one way or another touch on this important topic.
+- In 2001, the film “Menopause: The Musical” was released, featuring 25 humorous songs that touched on this important topic.

-On the occasion of World Menopause Day, people around the world can read more about this special period in women’s lives.
-Of great importance is the knowledge and understanding of what symptoms of menopause may be accompanied by: hot flashes or colds, sweating and drowsiness, headache, changes in normal blood pressure, irritability.
-You should not be afraid of any of these symptoms, but it is important to treat your own body with care and love – during the onset of menopause, he needs more rest, calmness and relaxation.
+On the occasion of World Menopause Day, people around the world can learn more about this special period in women’s lives.
+It is important to understand what symptoms of menopause may be accompanied by, such as hot flashes or colds, sweating and drowsiness, headache, changes in normal blood pressure, and irritability.
+It is important to treat your own body with care and love during the onset of menopause – more rest, calmness, and relaxation is needed.